naveentcig/misc-code/README.md

 /*
-  This directory will serve as my local respository for all the code that write both for official as well as personal purposes.
+  This directory will serve as my local respository for all the code that i write both for official as well as personal purposes.
 */